kube-zen/zen-watcher/docs/OBSERVATION_API_PUBLIC_GUIDE.md

   namespace: string   # Resource namespace (preserved for RBAC/multi-tenancy)
 ```

-**Use Case**: Links the Observation to a specific Kubernetes resource for remediation or tracking.
+**Use Case**: Links the Observation to a specific Kubernetes resource for tracking and correlation.

 **Note**: `namespace` is intentionally preserved to support granular RBAC policies and multi-tenancy controls.